 Finding 1: You upgraded from Windows 8.1 and were using your CAC with little to no problems, and now you can't access CAC enabled sites.
 Keep reading for ideas to try:

 Solution1 (built-In Smart Card Ability): Uninstall ActivClient 6.2.0.x or 7.0.1.x by "Right Clicking" the Windows logo [in the lower left corner of your desktop], select Programs and Features, find ActivClient in your list of programs and select Uninstall, restart your computer and try the sites again.
 It may work now.
 If not, try next Solution.
-Dual persona (PIV) users will not be able to access their email as the built in will NOT read the PIV cert, you need solution 2 or 3 below.
+Dual persona (PIV) users will not be able to access their email as the built in Smart Card Ability will NOT read the PIV cert, you need solution 2 or 3 below.